stefanpodz303/Team-Profile-Generator/README.md

 Allows the user to easily create a professional work team profile with relevant employee information from the command terminal.

 ## Installation
-In the terminal enter the command ’node index.js’ (without the quotes) and follow the prompts.
+In the terminal enter the command ’node index.js’ and follow the prompts.

 ## Usage
 This application makes it faster and easier for a developer to generate a work team profile webpage.